custom-components/custom_components/README.md

 # custom_component to update custom_components

 A component which allows you to update your custom_components automatically and monitor their versions from the UI.
-It exposes three services: `custom_components.update_components`, `custom_components.update_component` and `custom_components.check_versions`.
+It exposes three services: `custom_components.update_all`, `custom_components.update_single` and `custom_components.check_all`.

-To get the best use for this component, use together with [tracker-card](https://github.com/ciotlosm/custom-lovelace/tree/master/card-tracker)\
+To get the best use for this component, use together with [tracker-card](https://github.com/ciotlosm/custom-lovelace/tree/master/tracker-card)\
 **To use this card you can _NOT_ set `hide_sensor` to `true`**

 ⚠️ For now this wil ONLY work if your components if from https://github.com/custom-components